 What "At Fault" Means

-There are other classifications of accidents, such as "no fault" and "partial fault".
+There are other classifications of accidents, such as "no fault" and "partial fault.”
 The definitions of these terms also vary greatly from state to state.
-Often times it can be difficult to ascertain who is at fault, and liability will be assessed to both drivers.
-In most cases, the person considered at fault will be the one that has performed an illegal, reckless, careless or irresponsible action while driving their vehicle, thus causing other vehicles to react to their actions, resulting in an accident.
+Often times it can be impossible to ascertain who is at fault, and liability will be assessed to both drivers.
+In most cases, the person considered at fault will be the one who has performed an illegal, reckless, careless, or irresponsible action while driving their vehicle, thus causing other vehicles to react to their actions, resulting in an accident.

-What are the Ramifications of "At Fault"?
+What are the Ramifications of "At Fault?”